RasaHQ/rasa-demo/data/nlu/nlu.md

 - switching from [DialogFlow](current_api)

 ## intent:technical_question
-- Can I use the rasa code for my own website?
-- Can I use your open source code on my website?
 - Create ecommerce bot
 - How can I visualise conversation flow?
 - How many languages does Spacy support?